Applying for parental leave: A guide for NZ employers and parents

-When an employee plans to take parental leave, there are a few important steps — and deadlines — that both employers and employees need to follow.
+When an employee plans to take parental leave as a primary caregiver or partner, there are a few important steps — and deadlines — that both employers and employees must follow.
 Clear communication and a consistent process help reduce stress and ensure everyone’s on the same page.
 Here's what you need to know.

 Employees must notify their employer in writing about their intention to take parental leave.
 The required notice period depends on the type of care arrangement:

-• For birth parents: Notification must be given at least 3 months before the expected due date.
+• Birth parents: At least 3 months before the expected due date.

-• For employees taking permanent care of a child under 6 (e.g., adoption): Notice must be given at least 14 days before the placement date.
+• Taking permanent care of a child under 6, such as adoption: At least 14 days before the placement date

-• The type of leave they are applying for (e.g. primary carer leave, partner’s leave, extended leave)
+• The leave types, including primary carer leave, partner's leave, extended leave and negotiated leave

 Employer response timeline

-Stage 1: 7 days to ask for any additional information you need
+Stage 1: 7 days for the employer to ask for any additional information required

 Stage 2: 14 days for the employee to provide that information

-Stage 3: 21 days to provide a formal written response confirming:
+Stage 3: 21 days for the employer to provide a formal written response confirming:

-• Whether they are eligible for parental leave
+• Whether the employee is eligible for parental leave (and reasons if not)

-• Whether they will be able to return to the same position
+• Whether the employee will be able to return to the same position

 • Any applicable organisational policies or enhanced benefits